 You must be able to evidence level 2 English and Maths before you start your End Point Assessment.
 You may still be begin the programme without these but must obtain the qualifications in order to begin the EPA.

-Travel expenses to travel to QA centres should be covered by the employer.
+If you are an employer, the maximum funding for this programme is £21,000.
+Expenses for travel to QA centres should be covered by the employer.